 FIRST THINGS FIRST – Getting your pre-approval letter

-What most first time home buyers don’t realize is that the first step to home ownership is actually NOT searching for their dream home, but getting pre-approved for a loan instead.
-That may be a contradiction to what you think should happen first, but without this crucial step, you may not be focusing in on the right type of property search.
+What most first time home buyers don’t realize is that the very first step towards home ownership is actually NOT searching for their dream home, but getting "pre-approved" for a loan instead.
+That may be a contradiction to what you think should happen first, but without this crucial step, you may not be focusing on the right type of property search.

 Getting a pre-approval is free and painless, You will actually contact a lender of your choice, talk with them about your income and debts, and allow them to pull your credit.
 The credit score will be an important first factor because there is a minimum credit score that is acceptable to banks that allows you to be considered as a possible borrower.
 You don’t have to worry if your score turns out to be below what is acceptable to the bank, because the loan officer will most probably tell you a few things you can do to help raise your score and give you some idea of how long it may take before they can actually give you a pre-approval.
 All of this knowledge is priceless, for it will get you started on the path to home ownership, whether it is right away or a few months down the road.

-Additionally, the lender may want you to meet with them in person, and/or require that you bring a few items with you such as a few recent pay stubs to verify income.
-Either way, the more documents you supply now, the fewer you will need to supply later when you actually do have a property under contract.
+Additionally, the lender may want you to meet with them in person or go to a website to fill out all your information.
+Certain documents may also be needed at this stage, such as a recent pay stubs to verify income.
+The more documents you supply now, the fewer you will need to supply later when you actually do have a property under contract.

 You can start by calling the bank you do business with or just check in with your Realtor® as he/she will have some good lender contact suggestions that they work with regularly and who they know do a professional job of working with their customers.

 One of the interesting points I’d like to make here is quite simply that some banks do a much better job than others of caring for their customers.
-For example, one bank can take up to 60 days to get a normal loan closed, whereas another bank can finish in the expected 35 -45 day range.
-Additionally, some buyers come to me with a pre-approval letter from specific banks only to find out a few weeks before closing on their dream home, that the lender could not provide them with a loan and the disappointed buyer has to walk away from the contract!
-The lender just didn’t pre-qualify them with the type of upfront detail that they should have and discovered, unfortunately, way too late that there were issues with lending to that buyer.
+For example, one bank can take up to 60 days to get a normal loan closed, whereas another bank can finish in the expected 30 -45 day range.
+(Some lenders can do it in a little less time.)
+Additionally, some buyers come to me with a pre-approval letter from specific banks only to find out a few weeks before closing that underwriting denied them the loan and the disappointed buyer has to walk away from the contract!
+Sometimes this comes from details you did not supply the lender upfront and the underwriter caught later.
+Other times the lender just didn’t pre-qualify them with the type of upfront detail that they should have.
 This happens more times than buyers realize, so I am emphasizing the point that aligning with a reputable loan officer/bank is just as critical as obtaining the pre-approval letter!